trishume/trishume.github.com/_posts/2020-07-19-my-youtube-tier-list.md

 # C Tier: Someone being really good at something

+I've dedicated C tier to channels where I watch them purely to marvel at someone being really good at something.
+I like watching people do impressive things or perform at the highest level, it's inspiring and also just cool to learn about how they do it.
+They don't necessarily have to be impressive in an absolute sense, although many are, just impressive relative to my skill level (often zero in their area).
+The reason these aren't in higher tiers is either that I'm not as interested in the subject but they captured me anyways, or their videos are not as high in density and quality.

 [Pannen](https://www.youtube.com/channel/UC5miyvhPsWWyfTulnJ43koQ)
 : Details various glitches used for an automated Super Mario 64 speedrun where he tries to minimize use of the A (jump) button.
 Really interesting just seeing how insane the tricks can be.
 Best and most famous video is [this commentated one](https://www.youtube.com/watch?v=kpk2tdsPh0A) from his other channel about paralell universes.